What vaccine was authorized by the Food and Drug Administration?

 How do we know it is safe?

 - Safety is the most important requirement for the vaccine and assessed in trials by independent experts.
-COVID-19 vaccines were tested in large clinical trails across the U.S. and the world to make sure they meet safety standards.
+COVID-19 vaccines were tested in large clinical trials across the U.S. and the world to make sure they meet safety standards.
 In the U.S., many people were recruited to participate in these trials to see how the vaccines offer protection to people of different ages, races, and ethnicities, as well as those with different medical conditions.

 - Most adverse side effects occur within 6 weeks of vaccine administration, and the FDA has required 8 weeks of safety monitoring so it can track any side effects.